 Local Springfield Wills Lawyer Serving Clients in Springfield, Branson and Elsewhere in Missouri

 A last will and testament is an essential estate planning tool that allows you to plan how your assets will be treated upon your passing.
 This legal document is one of the surest ways you can be confident that your family, loved ones, and most cherished non-profit organizations and charities receive any assets, heirlooms, and donations upon your death.
 Whether you have a complex web of financial assets and investments, a business that requires careful succession planning, or a straightforward list of items you wish to fall into the right hands after your passing, a will, carefully created by a Springfield wills lawyer, can clearly outline your wishes and ensure that everyone who is meant to receive a piece of your estate does upon your death.
 Failing to leave a living will and testament means the state will determine how and to whom your assets are transferred, which could leave key family members and organizations out of the picture altogether.
+With offices in Springfield and Branson, a wills lawyer from Parks and Jones is available to answer all of your questions and will create a will to best suit your needs.

 What is a Will?